 Replace missing doors.

 Why do I even need to mention this?
-There's a big disparity here, too, because when I was a woman I never saw businesses in the middle of goddamn downtown that neglected to replace broken doors on bathroom stalls, but as a man I've been places that had like four stalls and none of them with doors.
+There's a big disparity here, too, because when I was a woman I never saw businesses in the middle of goddamn downtown that neglected to replace missing doors on bathroom stalls, but as a man I've been places that had like four stalls and none of them with doors.
 One time in an extreme emergency pre-testosterone I had to use one of those and it was one of the most nerve-wracking experiences of my life, and it was a packed restroom, too.
 Ugh.

 Anyway, these are just some suggestions for things to do and look for, and this is of course in combination with paying attention to overall accessibility.